Where to live in the Surrey Hills: A guide for buyers

 The Hannah Peschar Sculpture Garden offers a more sedate experience with ten acres of relaxing green space and ponds.

 Ockley has a long history.
-A stretch of the A29 that runs through the village is part of an old Roman Road.
-There is also evidence that the area was a settlement right back to the Iron Age.
+A stretch of the A29 that runs through the village follows the Roman road Stane Street, and evidence suggests settlement here dates back to the Iron Age.

 The village has a medieval parish church, a village hall, a doctor’s surgery, and two lively pubs.
-Once a month there is the Ockley Farmer’s Market selling local produce.
-Additionally, Ockley station provides rail links to London.
+Once a month, there is the Ockley Farmer’s Market selling local produce.
+Additionally, Ockley station has direct Southern services to London Victoria.

 Hambledon

 Hambledon is a pretty, rural village south of Guildford.
-It has a nursery school, cricket green, and a thriving village shop providing locally sourced produce that also hosts the Post Office.
+It has a nursery school, a cricket green, and a thriving community-run village shop with a post office.

-A thriving pub – The Merry Harriers, and many local activities give Hambledon a real community feel.
-These include book clubs, cricket, rambling, pilates, and bridge in the Village Hall.
+The Merry Harriers pub and many local activities give Hambledon a welcoming feel.
+With book clubs, cricket, rambling, pilates, and bridge in the Village Hall, there are plenty of opportunities to get involved.
 Additionally, there is an annual Midsummer Festival.

-Tucked away amongst fields and woodland, and with roots back to the Domesday Book, the village church offers scenic views of the surrounding rolling farmland and the National Trust-owned Hydon’s Ball, with its wonderful walks, peaceful heath, and woodlands.
+Tucked away amongst fields and woodland, and with roots back to the Domesday Book, the village church offers scenic views of the surrounding rolling farmland and the National Trust-owned Hydon’s Ball, with its peaceful heath and woodland walks.

-With an abundance of tracks and bridleways offering panoramic views of hills and woodlands, the area is perfect for walkers, horse riders, and cyclists.
+With an abundance of tracks and bridleways offering panoramic views of hills and woodland, the area is perfect for walkers, horse riders, and cyclists.

 Chiddingfold